 Framework Implementation Team (FIT): The purpose of the Oregon Framework Implementation Team is to guide the development and maintenance of authoritative Framework geospatial data in Oregon and ensure these data are available, suitable, and accessible for repeated and varied use by a broad user base, especially for providing consistent government services across the state.
 The FIT advises OGIC on GIS Framework theme development and stewardship issues.

 As authorized by ORS 276A.506, OGIC may establish subcommittees and workgroups as needed to carry out its duties.
-In addition to the standing advisory committees, OGIC is creating the following committees to support the priority initiatives of this 2-year Work Plan.
+In addition to the standing advisory committees, OGIC created the following committees to support the priority initiatives of this 2-year Work Plan.

 Outreach and Communications Committee